 Official apps are great and all, but we have two more suggestions before we wrap up this article.
 Both of these options aren’t available on the Amazon Appstore, and you’ll need to open up your device for sideloading apps for both apps.
 Whether you’re looking for a standalone app to stream free anime from the web, or you’re a Kodi user looking for the perfect add-on for your jailbroken Fire Stick, these are our two favorite unofficial apps for the Fire Stick.

 If you’re just looking for a straightforward application that doesn’t require the need for Kodi, FireAnime is the perfect option.
 Developed by an unofficial modder, FireAnime was designed for Android TV and Fire OS, and it’s the perfect application for streaming anime online to your device.
 The app has a solid interface, making it easy to discover and find new episodes and shows for binging, and the app is regularly updated through the platform’s subreddit online.
 As of the most recent update, the app now supports outside video players like MXPlayer or VLC, and can stream from multiple options online.
-The app is still a work in progress, but we’re excited to watch it evolve throughout 2019.
+The app is still a work in progress, but we’re excited to watch it evolve throughout the rest of 2019.